finesoft/corant/README.md

     Demo project
 # 3. corant-devops
     Corant build and testing project. include maven build plugins and framework testing.
+# 4. corant-config
+    Application configuration processing, use microprifle config.
-# 4. corant-kernel
+# 5. corant-kernel
     Including application configuration, boostrap and CDI integration, for now we use WELD as CDI container and Microprofile config as configuration processer.
-# 5. corant-shared
+# 6. corant-shared
     The global shared project, contains utility classes for resource handling, string handling, reflection, object conversion, assertion, etc. Most projects rely on this.
-# 6. corant-suites
+# 7. corant-suites
     Integration project.
 This project includes many subprojects that integrate JEE or other open source components to make integration and development easier.
-For now we support JTA/JPA/JMS/JNDI/JAXRS and app-server etc.
+For now we support JTA/JPA/JMS/JNDI/JAXRS and app-server(Undertow) etc.
-# 7. corant-asosat
+# 8. corant-asosat
     The development use cases, include some domains knowledge.